Philip N. Howard

-Philip N. Howard is a sociologist and communication researcher who studies the impact of information technologies on democracy and social inequality.
+Philip N. Howard (born December 9, 1970) is a sociologist and communication researcher who studies the impact of information technologies on democracy and social inequality.
 He studies how new information technologies are used in both civic engagement and social control in countries around the world.
 He is Professor of Internet Studies at the Oxford Internet Institute and Balliol College at the University of Oxford.
-He was Director of the Oxford Internet Institute from March 2018 to March 26, 2021.
-He is the author of ten books, including New Media Campaigns and The Managed Citizen, The Digital Origins of Dictatorship and Democracy, and Pax Technica: How the Internet of Things May Set Us Free or Lock Us Up.
+He has been Director of the Oxford Internet Institute and a Fellow at Harvard University's Carr Center for Human Rights Policy.
+Most recently, he helped establish the new International Panel on the Information Environment.

 His latest book is Lie Machines: How to Save Democracy from Troll Armies, Deceitful Robots, Junk News Operations, and Political Operatives.

 Research

-His research has demonstrated that the diffusion of digital media has long-term, often positive, implications for democratic institutions.
+His research has demonstrated that the diffusion of digital media can have long-term, often positive, implications for democratic institutions, until authoritarian elites use those technologies for social control.
 Through information infrastructure, some young democracies have become more entrenched and durable; some authoritarian regimes have made significant transitions towards democratic institutions and practices; and others have become less authoritarian and hybrid where information technologies support the work of particular actors such as state, political parties, journalists, or civil society groups.